"I don't want my brain to stop working."

 Asked about his purpose, Gates' answer is telling: "It's not my goal to be inspiring.
 Optimization."

-Every system is designed to minimize friction and maximize cognitive output.
+Every system is designed to protect his thinking time.

 The Harsh Brilliance: Gates' Leadership Style